aklein13/cp-clip/README.md

 ```

 # TODO
+- Fix "Rest and update" on update.
+Currently it doesn't work so it will update on next run.
 - Settings to change key binds
 - Allow for direct input on click
 - Show release notes in update prompt?